Healdsburg station

 Healdsburg station is a former and future rail station in Healdsburg, California.
-It will be served by Sonoma–Marin Area Rail Transit after a further phase of construction.
+It will be served by Sonoma–Marin Area Rail Transit beginning in November 2028.

 History

 The Northwestern Pacific Railroad began serving Healdsburg in July 1871, and built the station building around 1891.
 In 1928, the station was remodeled and a 1008 sqfoot "waiting room arcade" was constructed nearby.
 Train service was discontinued after November 10, 1958, whereupon the building was boarded up for several years after.
 It was rebuilt in 2011 by the city with the anticipation of future rail service.

 As of February 2023, SMART intends to wait until June 2023 to determine whether it would have sufficient funding to combine the Healdsburg extension with the completion of the Windsor extension.
 If the full $113 million in additional grants is received, Windsor service would begin in 2025 or 2026, and Healdsburg service by 2027.
 In June 2023, the agency received a $30 million state grant, sufficient to complete the Windsor extension and begin some Healdsburg construction.

 As of February 2024, The City Council of Healdsburg confirmed this location as the future Healdsburg SMART station.
-The California State Transportation Authority provided $81 million for the extension that October.
+The California State Transportation Agency provided $81 million for the extension that October.

+SMART awarded a construction contract in September 2025.
+As of April 2026, design work is expected to be completed at the end of 2026, with construction from January 2027 to December 2028.